 Base salaries of the Company's executive officers are generally established by reference to base salaries paid to executives in similar positions with similar responsibilities based upon publicly available compensation surveys and limited informal surveys by Compensation Committee members.
 Base salaries are reviewed annually and adjustments are usually made during the first quarter of a fiscal year based primarily on individual and Company performance during the immediately preceding fiscal year.
 Consideration is given by the Compensation Committee to both measurable financial factors, as well as subjective judgments regarding factors such as development and execution of strategic plans, changes in areas of responsibility and the development and management of employees.
 The Compensation Committee does not, however, assign specific weights to these various quantitative and qualitative factors in reaching its decisions.
-Adjustments in base compensation paid to the five executives named above in 2004 compared to 2003 averaged 7.34% and reflected consideration of fiscal 2003 results, in which the Company's net income increased approximately 10.8% compared to fiscal 2002, as well as individual performance.
+Adjustments in 2005 to base compensation paid to the five executives named above represented an average increase of approximately 5.6% and reflected consideration of individual performance of each executive, the performance of the business unit or units for which he had responsibility and the Company's fiscal 2004 results, in which net income increased approximately 75% compared to fiscal 2003.

-Bonuses are intended to provide executives with an opportunity to receive additional cash compensation, but only if they earn it through Company and individual performance.
-For 2004, the Compensation Committee used a bonus compensation system based on financial targets established at the beginning of fiscal year 2004, as well as objective and subjective measures of individual performance.
-The total amount of bonuses paid to the executive officers of the Company named in the table above for 2004 was \$591,495, compared to bonuses totaling \$256,416 that were paid to such executive officers for fiscal 2003.
-In addition to assessments of individual performance, the increase in the aggregate amount of bonuses reflects the Company's performance in 2004 when it posted an 8% increase in revenues and a 73.8% increase in earnings compared to 2003.
+Bonuses are intended to provide executives with an opportunity to receive additional cash compensation, but only if they earn it through Company, business unit and individual performance.
+For 2005, the Compensation Committee used a bonus compensation system based on Company and/or business unit financial targets established at the beginning of the fiscal year, as well as objective and subjective measures of individual performance.
+The total amount of bonuses paid to the executive officers of the Company named in the table above in 2005 was \$457,266, compared to bonuses totaling \$521,495 that were paid to such executive officers in fiscal 2004 reflecting, in addition to assessments of individual performance, an 18.7% decrease in operating income from continuing operations in 2005 compared to 2004.

-The Committee regards cash compensation paid to the Company's executive officers as reasonable in relation to published information regarding compensation of executives with similar responsibilities and the Company's financial performance.
+The Committee regards cash compensation paid to the Company's executive officers as reasonable in relation to published information regarding compensation of executives with similar responsibilities and the Company' financial performance.
 It should also be noted that none of the named executive officers has an employment contract with the Company, or rights to any guaranteed severance payments in the event of termination.

-Stock options have been awarded to the Company's executives under the Company's 1992 Stock Plan as a vehicle motivating executives to remain focused on factors that will enhance the market value of the Company's common stock.
-If there is no price appreciation in the common stock, the option holders receive no benefit because options are granted with an option exercise price at least equal to the fair market value of the common stock on the date of grant.
-During the first quarter of fiscal 2004, the Committee granted stock options to purchase 81,000 shares of common stock to the five named executive officers.
+As discussed above, the Company has moved from granting stock options to implementation of a long term incentive plan as a better vehicle to align the interests of management with the interests of stockholders and to motivate long term performance by executives.
+Accordingly, during the first quarter of fiscal 2004, the Committee granted stock options to purchase 81,000 shares of common stock to the five named executive officers.
 In addition, in December 2004, as a transitional measure further discussed below, the Committee granted stock options to purchase 27,300 shares of common stock to the five named executive officers.
 Collectively, these grants represented approximately 37.5% of all options granted to all officers and key employees in 2004.
+The long-term incentive plan discussed above was implemented with a transitional period from January 1, 2004 to December 31, 2005.
+At the end of this transitional period the five named executives officers earned an aggregate of \$278,347 that was paid in early 2006.